jgriffith23/queue-bot/README.rst

 To integrate a custom bot with your Slack team, do the following:

 #.
+Log into the Slack team where you want to integrate a Queue Bot, and go to
+   "Manage Apps" from the left-hand menu.
+This should bring you to the browser admin interface for your channel.

+   FIXME: ADD IMAGE

 #.
-In the Slack team where you want to
+Click "Browse" in the top right.

 Available Commands